-The town of George is situated in the South Cape province and is the sixth oldest town in South Africa - the first founded under British rule - and was named after the reigning monarch in 1811, King George III.
+The town of George is central to South Afrtican Garden Route in the Western Cape province and is the sixth oldest town in South Africa - the first founded under British rule - and was named after the reigning monarch in 1811, King George III.
 The Outeniqua forests were the reason the Dutch East India Company, in 1776, established a woodcutters outpost on the site of what became George in 1811.
 It was declared a drostdy by the Earl of Caledon on 23 April 1811.
 George gained municipal status in 1837.

 The building shown on this photograph was situated at the corner of York and Hibernia Streets, George, where the Old Mutual Building now stands, directly opposite the Standard Bank.
 This photograph records the opening of the late H.J Raubenheimer’s legal practice in 1906, when he joined the practise of Mr J.W.L.
 Krige.
 This practice was taken over by Mr Raubenheimer on 1 June 1907 when Mr Krige moved to Mossel Bay.
 The persons in the photograph are from left to right- Mr Raubenheimer, Adam Barnard of Rondvlei (the first client), Mr Krige and J.T.
 Ferreira.
 The pharmacy of J.H Morris & Co. was later erected in Hibernia Street where the tree on the right is shown.
 Photo: www.raubenheimers.co.za

 York Street George

 Walking down York Street (named in honour of the Duke of York, second son of King George III) two doors from the library, is House Crowther, one of the last survivors of the stately homes which once flanked York Street.
 Dr Charles Owen-Snow, who practiced as general and district surgeon from 1895 to 1940, lived in this distinguished home with his family.
 Medical instruments used by him are on display in the museum.